South Coast derby: Changing fortunes

+During the period from 1988 to 2003 the derby only happened once in the form of an FA Cup match at The Dell in 1996.

-With Southampton being in a higher division for most of the period from the 1960s through to the early 2000s, the two clubs rarely met.
-Events such as the death of Portsmouth goalkeeper Aaron Flahavan, a Southampton-born footballer whose brother Darryl had played for Southampton, occasionally brought the fans together.
-However, events of recent years have altered this markedly.
+Events such as the death of Portsmouth goalkeeper Aaron Flahavan, a Southampton-born footballer whose brother Darryl had played for Southampton (and would later play for Portsmouth), occasionally brought the fans together.

-Southampton dominated the South Coast derby games in the post-war era, with 14 wins against Portsmouth's 6.
-Portsmouth's promotion to the Premiership in 2003 evened matters and reignited the clubs' rivalry – the first time the two teams had met in regular league competition since the 1987–88 First Division season.
-Southampton held the upper-hand, winning two of the three matches played between the two sides in the 2003–04 season to Portsmouth's one.
+Portsmouth were crowned champions of Division One in 2003 which signaled not only Premiership and a return to the top flight but it reignited the clubs' rivalry – the first time the two teams had met in regular league competition since the 1987–88 First Division season.
+Both teams had a home victory in a brief return of derby games during the 2003–04 and 2004–05 seasons.

 The rivalry was galvanised with the appointment of Harry Redknapp as Southampton manager in December 2004, just days after he had resigned as manager of Portsmouth, and less than a month after the Saints had beaten Portsmouth at St Mary's Stadium.
 The following month, the Saints were drawn against and defeated their rivals in a fiery FA Cup match, with former Portsmouth striker Peter Crouch (who would go on to rejoin Portsmouth in 2008) scoring the decisive penalty in the last minute of the match.

-However, Portsmouth struck back in the next league encounter between the rivals, with Southampton beaten 4–1 at Fratton Park by their relegation rivals in Redknapp's only return to the ground with the club.
-Southampton were subsequently relegated from the Premiership a few games later on the final day of the 2004–05 season, ending their 27-year run in the top flight of English Football.
-Harry Redknapp caused more controversy when he left Southampton and returned to Portsmouth and enjoyed success.
+However, Portsmouth struck back in the next league encounter between the rivals, with Portsmouth registering a 4–1 win at Fratton Park, which was their second biggest after the 1919 5–1 victory.
+It turned out to be Redknapp's only return to the ground with the club.
+Southampton were subsequently relegated from the Premiership on the final day of the 2004–05 season, ending their 27-year run in the top flight of English football.
+Redknapp caused more controversy when he left Southampton and returned to Portsmouth later in 2005 and enjoyed success.

+During the seven years that followed it was Portsmouth's time to hold the higher league position in the Premier League while Southampton were in the Championship and then in League One.

-Portsmouth won the FA Cup again in 2008 under Redknapp whilst, in 2009, Southampton were again relegated, this time to League One.
-The two sides met in a fierce FA Cup match at St Mary's in 2010 which Portsmouth came out 4–1 victors again and went on to reach the FA Cup final that season but did not perform too well in the league.
-Portsmouth were in turn relegated to the Championship for the 2010–11 season after having been deducted nine points as a penalty for entering administration.
+Portsmouth won the FA Cup again in 2008 under Redknapp, whilst in 2009, Southampton were again relegated, this time to League One.
+The two sides met in a fierce FA Cup match at St Mary's in 2010 which Portsmouth came out 4–1 victors again and went on to reach the FA Cup final that season, due to financial problems Portsmouth were docked 10 points by the FA and were in turn relegated to the Championship for the 2010–11 season.

+Southampton were in League One during the 2010–11 season so it would not be until the next season South Coast Derby football would return.

-The matches played during the 2011–12 season both ended as draws, but the club's fortunes differed considerably with Southampton gaining promotion to the Premier League and Portsmouth once again going into administration and being relegated to League One.
+The matches played during the 2011–12 season both ended as draws, but the club's fortunes differed considerably, with Southampton gaining promotion to the Premier League and Portsmouth once again going into administration and being relegated to League One.